obsidianmd/obsidian-developer-docs/en/Plugins/User interface/Settings.md

 ## Render callback

-Use a `render` callback when the setting needs anything beyond a simple bind — side effects, conditional visibility, custom UI, or suggesters not covered by `file` and `folder`.
+Use a `render` callback when the setting needs anything beyond a simple bind: side effects, custom UI, or suggesters not covered by `file` and `folder`.
+For showing or hiding rows based on another setting, use the [[#Conditional visibility and enabling|`visible` predicate]] instead.

 ```ts
 {